-Having to deal with the aftermath of a disaster that has affected your home can be stressful and often, traumatic.
+Having to deal with the aftermath of a disaster that has affected your house can be stressful and often, traumatic.
 Paul Davis offers the following information and tips that should help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 (512) 387-4023

-- Report the damage to your insurance company as soon as you possibly can.
+- Report the damage to your insurance company as soon as possible.

 - Are you sure your house is safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are finished.
+Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are done.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You’ve suffered a water loss.
-While you are waiting for us to arrive, below are some tips to help deal with the damage:
+You have suffered a water loss.
+While you are waiting for Paul Davis to arrive, listed below are helpful tips to help deal with the damage:

-- Water Source: It is important to shut off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.
+- Water Source: It is very important to turn off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Carpeting: Blot soaked carpeting with clean, white towels.
+- Carpeting: Blot wet carpet with clean, white towels.
 Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid walking on carpet when possible.
+- Carpets: Avoid walking or tracking on carpet if at all possible.
 Do not use “do-it-yourself” home carpet cleaners.

-- Ceilings/Walls: Do not attempt to wash or wipe ceilings and other absorbent surfaces.
+- Walls/Ceilings: Don’t wipe or attempt to wash ceilings or other absorbent surfaces.

-- Furnace: Change the furnace or air conditioner filter if the blower is operating.
+- Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Clean plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.

 - Windows: Open windows to ventilate the area when possible.

-If your business or home is damaged by fire, storm, water, mold or other disaster, Call Paul!
+If your business or home has been damaged by fire, storm, water, mold or other disaster, Call Paul!